-According to Precedence Research, a market research company, the global electric vehicle market size accounted for USD 205.58 billion in 2022 and is expected to reach USD 1,716.83 billion by 2032, growing at a compound annual growth rate (CAGR) of 23.1% during the forecast period 2023 to 2032.
+According to Precedence Research, a market research company, the global electric vehicle market size accounted for USD 255.54 billion in 2023 and is expected to reach USD 2,108.80 billion by 2033, growing at a compound annual growth rate (CAGR) of 23.4% during the forecast period 2024 to 2033.
 The primary growth factors driven by significant number of government incentives such as tax rebates, subsidies, and grants.
-This increase will require more than 29 million additional charging stations globally to support the cumulative growth of electric vehicles.
-The global electric vehicle charging station market is poised to grow at a CAGR of 31.5% from 2022 to 2030.
+This increase will require a significant increase in charging stations globally to support the cumulative growth of electric vehicles.
+During 2023, the global electric vehicle charging station market size reached USD 34.59 billion and has a forecasted CAGR of 29.1% for the period of 2023 to 2032.